grudloff/Journal/README.md

 ## Blog Entry

 I've written a blog post about the development of this journal web app.
+There I go into detail about using atlas MongoDB hosting and Streamlit Community Cloud to serve the webapp.
 Check it out for more details and insights:

 [Read the blog post](https://grudloff.github.io/blog/mongodb_journal/)